KirstensGitHub/predicting_attention_neural/data/behavioral/Readme.md

 To replicate the behavioral analysis:

-2. Unzip `MRI_behavioral_data.zip` into `behavioral_data/`.
+- Unzip `MRI_behavioral_data.zip`
-3. Run each of the jupyter notebooks in the order they are numbered.
+- Run each of the numbered jupyter notebooks in order
+- - (change file paths as needed)